What are baseline policies?

 Baseline policies are a set of predefined policies that help protect organizations against many common attacks.
 These common attacks can include password spray, replay, and phishing.
 Baseline policies are available in all editions of Azure AD.
 Microsoft is making these baseline protection policies available to everyone because identity-based attacks have been on the rise over the last few years.
 The goal of these four policies is to ensure that all organizations have a baseline level of security enabled at no extra cost.

 Managing customized Conditional Access policies requires an Azure AD Premium license.

-There are four baseline policies that organizations can enable:
+There are four baseline policies:

 - Require MFA for admins (preview)

 All four of these policies will impact legacy authentication flows like POP, IMAP, and older Office desktop clients.